Drishti-T/e-commerce-backend/README.md

 ## After forking and then cloning the repo make sure to do the following steps
 - npm install

-## here we are woring with hono instead of express
+## Here we are working with hono instead of express
 - npm install Hono

 ## how will you run the project